amperity/amperity-docs/shared/destination_settings.rst

 The ID for the region in which the Snowflake account name is located.
 For example: "us-west-2".

 .. setting-snowflake-region-id-end

+.. note:: The Amperity instance of Snowflake should be located in the same region as the customer's instance of Snowflake.

+.. setting-snowflake-region-id-location-end

 **Snowflake location**